-Omega is no stranger to producing highly-capable chronograph watches, and if the classic Speedmaster Moonwatch can be trusted by NASA astronauts while working in outer space, it is more than up to the task of playing the role of turkey timer on Thanksgiving day.
+The Omega watch brand is no stranger to producing highly capable chronograph watches, and if the classic Speedmaster Moonwatch can be trusted by NASA astronauts while working in outer space, it is more than up to the task of playing the role of turkey timer on Thanksgiving day.
 With that in mind, in the years since it was first introduced back in 1957, the Omega Speedmaster has expanded into an entire collection of chronograph watches and the vast majority of the different models offer the ability to time events up to 12-hours.

-However, in addition to the entire Speedmaster lineup, Omega also produces chronograph models in both its Seamaster and De Ville collections.
+However, in addition to the entire Omega Speedmaster watch lineup, the brand also produces chronograph models in both its Seamaster and De Ville collections.
 Within the Seamaster range, you will find Aqua Terra, Diver 300M, and Planet Ocean watches all fitted with chronograph complications.
 These models offer much of the same stopwatch functionality as the Speedmaster but with greater water-resistance, while the De Ville chronograph models offer dressier and more formal options that still retain all of the same precision stopwatch timing capabilities.

 Breitling Chronograph Watches

-As a brand, Breitling is synonymous with chronograph watches and the world of aviation.
+Buying a Breitling watch continues to be an exciting experience for anyone familiar with the brand’s history, craftsmanship, and prestigue.
+As a brand, the watch is synonymous with chronograph watches and the world of aviation.
 The modern two-pusher chronograph configuration (which has become the standard and that we all know today) was first developed by Breitling in 1934, and while the company now produces timepieces in an incredibly wide range of different styles, many of the brand’s most famous and iconic models are those fitted with chronograph complications.